 Type of institution: University/Higher Education Institution

-This program equips students to identify and solve a variety of engineering problems.
-All students will complete a foundation first-year and choose their engineering specialisation from a wide variety of majors at the beginning of second year.
-The Bachelor of IT program equips students to build and apply creative, innovative IT solutions across diverse industries.
-A hands-on, real world based curriculum gives students the opportunity to explore a wide range of areas within the two strands of this degree, and gain deep understanding within their chosen area of study from either Information Systems or Computer Science.
-Students learn to harness their creativity and people skills to maximise the impact of their technical know-how in the IT marketplace.
-It positions them for a challenging and rewarding career within the global economy.
+As an engineering graduate of this degree, you will be technically competent in the fundamentals of mathematics, science and engineering, with advanced knowledge in at least one specialist area of engineering.
+The course includes a design stream as well as a capstone project where you will design and build engineering artefact, using your knowledge and skills.
+Through the course, you will develop an awareness of the important social, environmental and economic impacts of your engineering decisions, and you will be prepared for practice as internationally recognised professional engineers.As an information technology graduate of this degree, you will be equipped to build and apply creative, innovative IT solutions across diverse industries.
+A hands-on, real-world based curriculum gives you the opportunity to explore a wide range of areas within the two strands of this degree, and gain deep understanding within your chosen area of study from either information systems or computer science.
+You learn to harness your creativity and people skills to maximise the impact of your technical know-how in the IT marketplace.
+It positions you for a challenging and rewarding career within the global economy.

 - Computer science